f-cramer/jasperreports-gradle-plugin/README.md

 #### Attention:

-The compilation task does *not* add a default version of Jasperreports to the compilation classpath, so by default the task will fail.
-You have to add a version of Jasperreports and every other dependency needed to compile the reports yourself.
+The compilation task does *not* add a default version of JasperReports to the compilation classpath, so by default the task will fail.
+You have to add a version of JasperReports and every other dependency needed to compile the reports yourself.
 The following example shows how to the applications *compile classpath*

     jasperreports {
         classpath.from(configurations.compileClasspath)